LilPoly/Linear-Regression-With-Tesla-Stocks/README.md

 I use the standard approach to linear regression, including data preparation, model training, and estimation of the coefficient of determination (R²).

 [Tesla stock data from 2010 to 2020](https://www.kaggle.com/datasets/timoboz/tesla-stock-data-from-2010-to-2020/data)

+# Linear Regression in Jupyter Notebook
+For a detailed description of how to perform linear regression, please open the file [linear_regression.ipynb](https://nbviewer.org/github/LilPoly/Linear-Regression-With-Tesla-Stocks/blob/main/linear_regression.ipynb).
+Now, let's briefly talk about the most important things.